wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 How should the first message from a recruiter look like?
 ========================================================

-As much details and context as possible:
+As much details and context as possible, for example:

 - A description of the position
 - The project or company